lilou9221/mcgill_team2_capstone/docs/TROUBLESHOOTING.md

 - Ensure scores are in 0-10 range (the CSV file should have scores scaled from 0-100 to 0-10)
 - Check the Streamlit console/logs for any file path errors
 - Verify the config paths match: `config["data"]["processed"]` and `config["output"]["html"]`
-- The program automatically generates suitability map files during analysis - if they're missing, re-run the analysis
+- The program automatically generates all map files during analysis - if they're missing, re-run the analysis
-- **SOC Map**: The SOC map is generated on-demand when you click the "Soil Organic Carbon" tab.
-If it fails to generate:
+- **SOC Map**: The SOC map is pre-generated during analysis.
+If it fails to display:
   - Verify that `data/processed/merged_soil_data.csv` exists and contains SOC columns (`SOC_res_250_b0 (g/kg)` and `SOC_res_250_b10 (g/kg)`)
+  - Check that `output/html/soc_map_streamlit.html` exists
   - Check Streamlit error messages in the tab
   - Ensure the analysis completed successfully before opening the SOC tab
+- **pH Map**: The pH map is pre-generated during analysis.
+If it fails to display:
+  - Verify that `data/processed/merged_soil_data.csv` exists and contains pH columns (`soil_pH_res_250_b0` and `soil_pH_res_250_b10`)
+  - Check that `output/html/ph_map_streamlit.html` exists
+  - Check Streamlit error messages in the tab
+  - Ensure the analysis completed successfully before opening the pH tab

+### pH Map colors too dark or too red

+**Problem**: pH map shows colors that are too dark red for acidic soils, making it hard to distinguish from neutral/alkaline areas.

+**Solution**:
+- This issue was fixed by updating the color scheme in `src/visualization/ph_map.py`
+- The pH map now uses lighter, more yellow-tinted colors for acidic soils:
+  - Acidic soils (<5.5): Light orange-yellow (255, 140-200, 0) instead of dark red
+  - Neutral (~7): Yellow (255, 255, 0)
+  - Alkaline (>7.5): Blue (173-49, 216-54, 230-149)
+- If you're seeing old dark red colors, ensure you have the latest version of the code
+- The color scheme uses a diverging scale that transitions smoothly from acidic (light orange-yellow) through neutral (yellow) to alkaline (blue)
+- Regenerate the pH map by re-running the analysis to see the updated colors

 ### PYTHONPATH / import issues outside PyCharm